 Payment gateways make it easy to make payments for online transactions.
 As there are a number of good gateways on the internet, you may be confused about which one to choose.
 This buyer’s guide helps you out by providing a list of features and factors you should consider to select a suitable payment gateway for your needs.

 - E-commerce stores use a payment gateway to receive payments from customers who buy their goods online.

 - Small and large businesses that have an online presence and perform sales on the internet use a gateway for secure payment services.

 - Individuals use payment gateways for online purchases and transactions.

 What are Examples of Payment Gateway Software?

 - PayPal Payments: PayPal is a quick and secure way to send and receive money, make an online payment, and set up a merchant account.
 It also offers business solutions for users to get paid securely on their website, mobile apps, or directly through their email address.

-- Login and Pay with Amazon: A fast, easy, and safe way to accept payments online.
+- Amazon Payments: A fast, easy, and safe way to accept payments online.
 Companies can enable Amazon customers to simply login and pay using their Amazon credentials.